by Cynthia M. Johnson, MA

-This is surgery to remove a severely diseased and failing heart.
-It is replaced with a healthy heart from a deceased donor.
+A heart transplant removes a severely diseased and failing heart and replaces it with a healthy heart from a deceased donor.

 Prior to Procedure